digital-botanical-gardens-initiative/dendron-dbgi/vault/Bachelor-Works.Simon-Rérat.D_Metabolomic Analysis.md

 Finally, the maximum size of a spectral family was set to 100, and the lowest‐scoring edges were removed from molecular families until the molecular family size was below this threshold.
 The spectra in the network were then searched against GNPS spectral libraries.
 All matches kept between network spectra and library spectra were required to have a score above 0.7 and at least six matched peaks.

-The resulting MN is available online at **https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=XXXXXXX (OUR MN IS TO HEAVY TO BE RENDERED ON LINE ON GNPS RIGHT ?)**.
+The resulting MN is available [online](https://gnps2.org/status?task=4e5060d5d8204d90b5c44867b808e9d1) and can be downloaded for further inspection.

  The converted mass spectrometry data files, the corresponding metadata table, and the metabolite annotation results table, together with a Cytoscape file corresponding to the full MN annotated with the experimental and theoretical spectral matches are available under the MassIVE ID **MSVXXXXXXXX (IS IT POSSIBLE TO ADD MY DATA HERE ?)**

 ### D_4.
 Metabolite annotation
 #### Experimental spectral libraries search
-The full spectral data were compared to the Global Natural Products Social Molecular Networking (GNPS) experimental spectral libraries: **https://gnps.ucsd.edu/ProteoSAFe/result.jsp?task=XXXXXview=advanced_view (ADD A LINK TO MY DATA).**
+The full spectral data were compared to the Global Natural Products Social Molecular Networking (GNPS) experimental spectral libraries: **https://gnps.ucsd.edu/ProteoSAFe/result.jsp?task=4e5060d5d8204d90b5c44867b808e9d1view=advanced_view (ADD A LINK TO MY DATA).**

 #### Theoretical spectral libraries search
 In addition to experimental spectral libraries search we have shown that spectral matching against theoretical spectral libraries of natural products was an efficient way to cover a much wider, yet relevant, spectral space [[(Allard et al., 2016)|Bachelor-Works.Simon-Rérat.H_References#^3kvwdyctonnv]].
 Furthermore, we showed that taking into account the taxonomical distance between the biological source of the candidate structure and the biological source of the annotated extracts greatly improved the overall quality of the annotation results [[(Rutz et al., 2019)|Bachelor-Works.Simon-Rérat.H_References#^fktchxtnov0t]].
 Thus, in addition to the spectral search performed at the molecular networking step against publicly available spectral libraries (see previous section) a taxonomically informed metabolite annotation was performed.